Monthly Archive for November, 2008

 science entertainment exchange

 I went to a press conference and a symposium that relates directly to the issues I was talking about in my Tuesday post and its comment stream.
 All the things I was talking about with regards better contact between the science community and the filmmaking community so as to make films (and shows) that better represent science and scientists more accurately through something closer to a collaborative mode were brought up in these meetings and discussions.
 It was great to see this issue being taken seriously, and a well-meant effort being made.
-The core of the idea is to set up an office that will coordinate things - acting as a sort of clearing house that will put filmmakers (of all aspects of the process whether screenwriter, producer, director, etc) in touch with willing scientists who can be helpful in various topics.
+The core of the idea is to set up an office that will coordinate things – acting as a sort of clearing house that will put filmmakers (of all aspects of the process whether screenwriter or director) in touch with willing scientists who can be helpful in various topics.
 This is the Science and Entertainment Exchange.

 Brian Eno on Singing